Doctor Who missing episodes: Unaired missing episodes

-Planet of Giants was directed by Mervyn Pinfield and Douglas Camfield, and originally recorded as four episodes.
-To create a faster-paced climax, Episodes 3 and 4 were combined and reduced to form a single episode.
+While the master videotapes for Episodes 1 to 3 of Planet of Giants were wiped in January 1969, the fate of Episode 4's original studio recording tape is not known, though it is generally believed that all material not used in the combined final episode was junked.
 The serial's 2012 DVD release features a reconstruction of the original episodes, directed by Ian Levine.
 The production rebuilds the deleted scenes using CGI, footage from elsewhere in the serial, and re-recorded dialogue from Carole Ann Ford, William Russell, and actors impersonating the rest of the cast.